 While the island has a myriad of unbelievable fauna and flora, it is synonymous with and most famous for the vast diversity of lemur species that reside here.
 A member of the primate family and endemic to the island, there are over 90 species of lemur, from the strange-looking, nocturnal aye-aye with its oversized ears and a dexterous ‘magic digit’, to the giant indri whose whale-like songs can be heard floating across the forest canopy.
-The silky Sifaka lemur, one of the rarest mammals on earth, is known to ‘dance’ across the forest floor, while troops of ring-tailed lemurs command the treetops in numbers.
+The silky sifaka lemur, one of the rarest mammals on earth, is known to ‘dance’ across the forest floor, while troops of ring-tailed lemurs command the treetops in numbers.

-The extreme isolation of the wildlife haven has led to the island becoming the home of several critically threatened species, many of which risk being lost forever.
-The tiny hedgehog-like tenrecs that scout the forest floor, the extremely rare Ploughshare tortoise, which is found only in a small area of northwestern Madagascar, and most of the lemur species run the risk of being lost forever due to loss of habitat and deforestation.
+The extreme isolation of this wildlife haven has led to the island becoming the home of several critically threatened species, many of which risk being lost forever.
+The tiny hedgehog-like tenrecs that scout the forest floor, the extremely rare ploughshare tortoise, which is found only in a small area of northwestern Madagascar, and most of the lemur species run the risk of being lost forever due to loss of habitat and deforestation.